egorbaty/draft-httpbis-secondary-server-certs/draft-egorbaty-httpbis-secondary-server-certs.md

 The authenticator field is a portion of the opaque data returned from the TLS connection exported authenticator authenticate API.
 See {{exp-auth}} for more details on the input to this API.

+The CERTIFICATE frame applies to the connection, not a specific stream.
+An endpoint MUST treat a CERTIFICATE frame not send on the control stream as a connection error.

 ## Exported Authenticator Characteristics {#exp-auth}